miconda/wsctl/README.md

 It was developed and tested for sending SIP requests over websocket to Kamailio SIP Server (http://www.kamailio.org), but the data can be any format.

+For SIP over websocket, it can do www-digest authentication if the server challenges with a 401/407 response.

 ## Install

 First install Go (http://golang.org).
 Once the Go environment is configured, the websocket package must be fetched locally: